Golf Tutorials

 2. Condition, Condition, Condition

-• New or Mint: The club is either still in the plastic wrapper or has been hit only a handful of times, showing virtually no signs of wear. there are no scratches on the face or sole and the grip is perfect.
+• New or Mint: The club is either still in the plastic wrapper or has been hit only a handful of times, showing virtually no signs of wear.
+There are no scratches on the face or sole, and the grip is perfect.

 • Excellent / Very Good: The club shows minor signs of use.
-You might see very light scratches on the face and sole from normal play, but there are no significant dings, chips on the paint (sky_marks"), or excessive wear on the grooves.
+You might see very light scratches on the face and sole from normal play, but there are no significant dings, chips on the paint (sky marks), or excessive wear on the grooves.
 It looks like a club that's been cared for meticulously.

-• Good / Average: This is a club that shows Normal wear and tear from a season or two of regular play.
+• Good / Average: This is a club that shows normal wear and tear from a season or two of regular play.
 There will be noticeable scratches on the sole and face, but the grooves are still in good shape, and there are no dents or paint chips that would affect performance.
 The grip may show some shine but is still playable.
 This is the most common condition for used clubs.

-• Fair: The club has seen a lot of action. expect significant cosmetic wear, such as flaking paint on the crown, browning on the face of irons ( a sign of wear in the sweet spot), and considerable sole scratching.
+• Fair: The club has seen a lot of action.
+Expect significant cosmetic wear, such as flaking paint on the crown, browning on the face of irons (a sign of wear in the sweet spot), and considerable sole scratching.
 The grooves may be starting to wear down, affecting spin, and the grip probably needs replacing.

 • Poor: At this level, there are serious issues.
-Deep rock dings on the sole or leading edge, a "skymark" (idiot mark) on the top line from hitting under the ball, a dented shaft, or an extremely worn a-way face.
+Deep rock dings on the sole or leading edge, a "skymark" (idiot mark) on the top line from hitting under the ball, a dented shaft, or an extremely worn-away face.
 These clubs have very little resale value.

 3. Age and Technology